springload/dotfiles/README.md

 To install the packages, open your Command Palette _(Cmd+Maj+P)_, type `Browse packages` and go edit the file `Packages/User/Package Control.sublime-settings`.
 Save the file, and restart Sublime Text.

+Once this is all done, you will want to use Babel Sublime for your JavaScript syntax highlighting.
+[Here's how to](https://github.com/babel/babel-sublime#setting-as-the-default-syntax).

 ## Further documentation

 > Have a look into our [`docs` subfolder!](https://github.com/springload/dotfiles/blob/master/docs/)